Abhishek08/Docker/DockerSwarm.md

 ➤ How to Upgrade the Service with Zero DownTime?

+--- Swarm stores configuration for containers.
+If you update configuration, containers are updated in batches, so service by default will be available all the time.

 ➤ How to Manage the containers that running on Difference Host / Node

-#### Docker swarm

-➤ It allows to connect multiple hosts with Docker together.
+ -- It allows to connect multiple hosts with Docker together.

 ➤ High availability